I was hanging out at a pub with some mates, and pipe band wandered in making a delightful racket.

 I just thought, 'Wow, I'd love to learn how to do that'.

-With a bit of Dutch courage in the system, I got up the nerve to ask an authoritative looking fellow whether they offered lessons.
-He told me they did, that they were free, and that learners got a free beer every week if they showed up without missing any.
-I started the following week and haven't looked back.
+With a bit of Dutch courage in the system, I got up the nerve to ask an authoritative looking fellow from the band whether they offered lessons.
+Turns out they did, and learners got a free beer every week if they showed up regularly...
+So I started learning on practice chanter the following month, and haven't looked back.

-I always liked the sound of pipes, but when I actually started, it was purely the novelty – it was a phase of my life where I was trying new things; I'm a classically trained soprano and at the time I was tired of my choir, so I was looking for a new musical outlet.
+I always liked the sound of pipes, but when I actually started, I got into it purely for the novelty – it was a phase of my life where I was trying new things; I'm a classically trained soprano and at the time I was tired of my choir, so I was looking for a new musical outlet.

 I've made some close friends here that I catch up with regularly (on a daily basis in some cases) outside classes, and I'd love to meet in person one day.
 The Dojo community is one of the main reasons I love being a member here.

 Camille L from Brisbane, Australia